hetvidoshi22/hetvidoshi22/README.md

 - 👯 I’m looking to collaborate on **Data Analysis and Machine Learning Projects**

-- 💡 **Eager to collaborate** on impactful projects and connect with like minded.
+- 💡 **Eager to collaborate** on impactful projects and connect with like minded people.

 - 📫 Reach out to me at **hetvidoshi2205@gmail.com**